 Department Info: Emergency Department (ED) at Pilgrim Hospital forms an integral part of the Urgent Care Service which also includes the Acute Medical Unit (AMU) and the Ambulatory Emergency Care (AEC).
 ED, AMU and AEC are headed by two Heads of Service who report to the Clinical Director.
 The ED at Pilgrim is a busy medium sized department.
-We see nearly 60000 new patients every year.
-A significant proportion of these are frail and elderly (over 80 years of age) with a multitude of co-morbidities which can be challenging.
-We also have a significant number of major trauma patients coming to us because of our rural location and more than 1 Hour distance by road from the nearest Major Trauma Centre at QMC, Nottingham.
-The ED has a four-bed 'Resus' bay well equipped with state-of-the-art resuscitation equipment, including 'Oxylog-3000' ventilators and overhead monitoring units for each bed.
+We see nearly 60,000 new patients every year.
+A significate proportion of these are frail and elderly (over 80 years of age) with a multitude of co-morbidities which can be challenging. we also have a significate number of major trauma patients coming to us because of our rural location and more than 45 min distance by road from the nearest Major Trauma Centre at QMC, Nottingham.the ED has a four-bed 'Resus' bay well equipped with state-of-the-art resuscitation equipment, including 'Oxylog-3000' ventilators and overhead monitoring units for each bed.
 There is also a central monitoring console in the main area of the department for easy monitoring of ECG of all the four beds.
 One of the resus beds also has paediatric resuscitation equipment.
 The resus also has a recently installed digital X-Ray that shows images within 3 seconds of shooting and a brand new portable Sonosite X-porte ultrasound machine.
-We have recently acquired a dedicated digital X-Ray room for our 'Major' and 'Minor' patients which has significantly reduced the time to get the X-Rays for our patients whilst reducing the work-load on the main X-Ray Department.
-There are a total of 11 'Major' cubicles, including one Plaster Room and one Clean Procedures (Suture) room.
+We have recently acquired a dedicated digital X-Ray Room for our 'Major ' and 'Minor' patients, which has significantly reduced the time to get the X-Rays for our patients whilst reducing the work-load on the main X-Ray Department.
+There are a total of 17 'Major' cubicles, including one Plaster Room and one Clean Procedures (Suture) room.
+There is also an ENT and Ophthalmology room, which has a slit lamp, an otoscope and an ophthalmoloscope.
 There is also a dedicated paediatric assessment room.
 We also have 3 small 'Minor' cubicles.
 The Department is an accredited Level-2 Trauma Unit.